 Travelling by road from the airport takes around 45 minutes on the A22 motorway.

-There are steps cut into the cliff, which lead down past dramatic overhangs above blow holes and grottoes.
+There are steps cut into the cliff which lead down past dramatic overhangs above blow-holes and grottoes.

-Boat trips along this stretch of the Algarve are extremely popular.
-It’s the best way to view the beautiful rock formations and sandstone cliffs so typical of this part of the Algarve.
+Boat trips are hugely popular, and are the best way to view the beautiful rock formations and sandstone cliffs so typical of this part of the Algarve.